atoroghi/LLM-TRes/README.md

 python -m run ----dataset_name ProntoQA --scoring_method GD\ resolution --masked_rules 0 --misleading_rules 0 --experiment_name test
 ```

-Here, `masked_rules` and `misleading_rules` arguemnts represent the number of rules you would like to ablate from the KB or add to the KB using axioms from other queries.
+Here, `masked_rules` and `misleading_rules` arguments represent the number of rules you would like to ablate from the KB or add to the KB using axioms from other queries.

 You can also try GPT baseline purely using the **BART** entailment model by switching the `scoring_method` argument to `monolithic llm` or `pure_entailment` respectively.